Library Visit with Reception

 Curriculum at Riverley

-The curriculum we offer at Riverley includes experiences which meets and extends beyond
+The curriculum at Riverley is designed to meet and extend beyond

 enhance their critical thinking skills by asking thought-provoking ‘big- thinking’ questions.

 Our curriculum reflects our local context and needs and as a whole school, we have implemented Learning in the Deep (modelled on the characteristics of effective learning).